 Each year, Urban Roots donates 40% of our harvest to local soup kitchens and food pantries.
 What’s more, youth Farm Interns work at these same organizations to learn first hand about hunger and food access issues in Austin.
 In the 2016-2017 program year, Urban Roots donated over 13,000 lb. of produce to local hunger relief agencies.
 If you’re relying on this organization to get by, make sure you know how to get a Social Security card as this can provide you with financial help to stabilize your situation.
 It is often those who have recently relocated to the US who struggle to keep their heads above water, but there is help available.

 We are currently at our full capacity for hunger relief partnerships for the 2017-2018 program year (Aug.
 2017-July 2018).
 If your organization is interested in receiving donations of farm produce on a routine basis starting in the fall of 2018, please complete the Hunger Relief Partner Application and we will reach out to you in the fall!

 For interest in a donation of our farm produce for special events or other one-time occurrences, please complete the Produce Donation Request Form.

 ASA is the oldest and largest AIDS service organization in the Austin Area.
 ASA provides direct care, case management, nutrition supplementation, and much more to people in the Austin area affected by HIV and AIDS.
+To learn more about the nutrition supplements and nutrition advice reviews, click here to take a look at the best advice and options for giving a helping hand when it comes to nutrition.
 Through the Q Austin and Women Rising Project, ASA helps to build safe community spaces for at-risk and HIV-positive people.

 The Helping Hands Food Bank strives to bring healthy, nutritious and diverse food to our clients who are living with HIV/AIDS.
 Through our partnership with Urban Roots, we are able to offer our clients produce that they would otherwise never try or access at the grocery store.
 With the donated items, we are able to serve approximately 200 clients per month at our Food Bank.